 Please do not allow your child to bring valuables to school, such as expensive watches, jewellery or more than a small amount of money.
 The school cannot take responsibility if such items are lost or damaged.
-Mobile phones carried by Yr 6 pupils who walk home without a parent or guardian must be checked into the school office throughout the school day.
+Mobile phones can be carried by Year 5 or 6 pupils who walk home alone, when written permission has been given by the parent or guardian.
+However, any such phones must be handed into the class teacher on arrival at the beginning of the school day.